 Objects completely out of their parent are not added.

 Areas partially out of the parent are cropped to the parent's area.

-The objects on other screens are not added.
+Objects on other screens are not added.

-Takes the first joined area, if it's smaller than the draw buffer, then simply render the area's content into the draw buffer.
+Takes the first joined area, if it's smaller than the draw buffer, then simply renders the area's content into the draw buffer.
 If the area doesn't fit into the buffer, draw as many lines as possible to the draw buffer.